bitovi/academy/src/angular/11-declarative-state/declarative-state.md

     - transforming a value emitted
     - conditionally emit values into a stream from another stream
     - merge streams into a single stream of values
-    - merge streams into a stream of tuples
+    - merge streams into a stream of arrays with values from each input stream
     - use a BehaviorSubject to capture the state of a form element
     - multicasting emissions of a "cold" observable and handle late subscribers